 If you know much at all about the Great Pyrenees or the Australian Shepherd breeds, you know that they are wanderers.
 These dogs are naturally herding dogs and they love to have the space to move about freely, explore, and do their work.

 When combining the two breeds together, you get a similar result.
 You can expect a fairly large dog that is very loyal and protective.
 They are also extremely smart.
-They can sometimes weigh up to 100 pounds and they might live for 15 years.
+They can sometimes weigh up to 100 pounds and they can live for 15 years.

-These dogs are pretty incredible really when you consider it.
+These dogs are pretty incredible, really, when you consider it.
 Both breeds on their own are quite intelligent while also being loving and friendly all of the time.
 They are loyal to a fault but they also are wary of strangers.

 They need a lot of activity and they will do well with other pets but they may need an adjustment or socialization period still.